Ann Sheridan Has Plenty of "Oomph," Does Her Own Singing, Is Voted Best Dressed, Fights Warner Bros. for Better Roles, and Moves to Mexico.

 “Come over and put some oomph on me!”

-In fact, to her last days, Ann Sheridan swore she didn’t know what all the fuss was about:
+To her last days, Ann Sheridan swore she didn’t know what all the fuss was about:

 “Oomph is the sound a fat man makes when he bends over to tie his shoelace in a telephone booth.”